stat6250-s17/course-questions-wiki/week-04/README.md

 - Question (aoneill2-stat6250): FORMAT statements are only made permantently available to a SAS program when they are cinluded in the DATA step.
 - *Question* (yren10−stat6250): What happens when you place the FORMAT statement in a PROC step?
 - Question (meisenbach-stat6250): Are permanently associated formats also available for use elsewhere?
+- *Question* (lwang30-stat6250) : What happens when you place the *format* statement in a PROC step ?

 [Course Textbook Chapter 8, Problem 1]